 If the secondary is shorted, what is the maximum current that can run through the primary without exceeding the ratings of the studied transformer?

-Perform the short-circuit secondary winding measurement and deduce the appropriate impedance values.
+Perform the short-circuit secondary winding measurement.
+From the measured voltage, current and active power, deduce the appropriate impedance values.